gur-karan/Gurkaran-Singh-/README.md

 Student Conduct: The DSW is often involved in matters of student discipline, working to maintain a safe and respectful campus environment.
 This may include being a member of the anti-ragging committee.
 Liaison: They serve as a vital link between the student community and the university administration, communicating student needs and concerns to higher authorities.
 Special Initiatives: They may develop and implement programs for the benefit of specific student groups, such as those with special needs or from disadvantaged backgrounds.
 In essence, the Dean of Student Welfare is a central figure in ensuring that students have a positive and enriching experience beyond their academic pursuits.
 Their work is focused on creating a nurturing and supportive atmosphere that helps students grow into well-rounded, responsible individuals.

+After this, lesson expert lecture by Mr.Manpreet Singh on fitness for engineer

+Maintaining fitness as an engineer can be challenging due to the demanding and often sedentary nature of the job.
+However, it's crucial for both physical and mental well-being.
+A successful fitness routine for an engineer typically involves a combination of structured workouts, diet management, and incorporating small movements throughout the workday.
+Here are some key aspects of a fitness plan for engineers:
+1. The Importance of a Structured Plan
+Treat it like a project: Engineers excel at planning and scheduling.
+The same approach should be applied to fitness.
+Schedule your workouts for a specific time and duration (e.g., 45-60 minutes, three to four times a week).
+Consistency over intensity: Start with manageable workouts and gradually increase the intensity.
+The goal is to make exercise a sustainable habit, not to burn out quickly.
+Find what you enjoy: Whether it's lifting weights, running, hiking, yoga, or playing a sport, you are more likely to stick with a routine you find enjoyable.
+2. Incorporating Movement into the Workday
+Take regular breaks: Use techniques like the Pomodoro method (work for 25 minutes, then take a 5-minute break) to ensure you are not sitting for long periods.
+Desk exercises and stretches: Simple exercises can be done at your desk to combat the effects of prolonged sitting.
+These include:
+Neck rotations and shoulder rolls: To relieve tension in the neck and shoulders.
+Seated leg raises: To strengthen your quads and hip flexors.
+Desk push-ups: Using the edge of your desk to work your chest and triceps.
+Stretching: Stretch your wrists, back, and hamstrings to improve flexibility.
+Walk more: Take the stairs instead of the elevator, park further away from the office, or go for a walk during your lunch break.
+Aim for a daily step count, like 10,000 steps.
+3. Nutrition and Diet
+Focus on healthy, balanced meals: A healthy diet is as important as exercise.
+Prepare meals in advance to avoid relying on unhealthy fast food or snacks.
+Hydration: Staying hydrated is key to maintaining energy and focus.
+Keep a water bottle at your desk and drink consistently throughout the day.
+Reduce sugar intake: Be mindful of sugary drinks and snacks, which can lead to energy crashes and weight gain.
+4. The Mind-Body Connection
+Stress reduction: Exercise is a powerful tool for managing stress, which is common in engineering.
+It can help clear your mind and improve problem-solving abilities.
+Improved focus and productivity: Regular physical activity can boost your energy levels and enhance your ability to concentrate, leading to better performance at work.
+Better sleep: A consistent fitness routine can improve the quality of your sleep, which is essential for recovery and overall well-being.
+By integrating these strategies, engineers can effectively counter the sedentary aspects of their job and build a healthy, active lifestyle that supports their professional and personal lives.